-Table 2 lists the messages that indicate operating status.
+Table 4-2 lists the messages that indicate operating status.

-Table 2 Display Messages
+Table 4-2 Operating Messages

 Message Description OFF The system controller power is ON.
 The lamphead is in the OFF state.
 WARMUP The magnetron filament is energized.
-This message is only displayed during filament warm-up (about 15 sec).
+This message is only displayed during filament warm-up (about 7 sec).
 STDBY The filament is warm and the unit is waiting for an ON command.
 LMPDLY Lamp ON has been enabled.
-The power contactor is closed, and high voltage has been Lamp Delay applied to the magnetrons.
-This message is displayed during lamp warm-up (about 10 sec).
+The power contactor is closed, and high voltage Lamp Delay has been applied to the magnetrons.
+This message is displayed during lamp warm-up (about 5 seconds).
 LAMPON Lamp is ON at the set power level.
 L COOL Lamp was ON and a Standby command has been received.
-The magnetron power is shut Lamp Cool Down off.
-This message is displayed during lamp cool down (about 20 sec).
-The lamphead then goes to a standby state.
+The magnetron Lamp Cool Down power is shut off.
+This message is displayed during lamp cool down (about 10 sec).
+The lamphead then goes to a Standby state.
 The unit will not restart until the lamp cool down is complete.
-C DLY An Off command was received.
+C DELAY An OFF command was received.
 The lamphead power is turned off.
-The message is displayed Cool Down Delay during lamp cool down (about 60 sec).
+The Cool Down Delay message is displayed during lamp cool down (about 60 sec).
 The unit will not restart until the lamp cool down is complete.
 IDLE Lamp is idling at 10% of full power.